bangalorejug/javafest/content/sponsors.md

 We anticipate a diverse range of developers from all over India, comprising developers from various experience levels and backgrounds.
 You can gain an understanding of our registered JUG members by visiting [Our Meetup Page](https://www.meetup.com/bangalorejug/members/).

 If you have any questions or require further information, please do not hesitate to reach out to us at our [Linkedin Page](https://www.linkedin.com/company/javafest).
 We truly appreciate your consideration of this invitation, and we sincerely hope to see you at JavaFest!

+To see the sponsors who have supported JavaFest across recent editions, visit our [Past Sponsors](/past-sponsors/) page.